pypeit/PypeIt/doc/construct_template.rst

+.. _construct_template:

 ======================================
 Constructing a New Wavelength Template
 ======================================

-.. index:: construct_template

 Overview
 ========

-This doc describes how to make the wavelength calibration used in `Automated Algorithms`_
+This doc describes how to create a wavelength template used to perform wavelength calibration with the :ref:`wave_calib:Automated Algorithms`.

 See :doc:`wave_calib` for a discussion of various algorithms and see :doc:`master_wvcalib` for a discussion of the